Asymptotics of semigroups generated by operator matrices: Operator matrices with diagonal domain

-In the remainder of this section we are going to show that the matrix structure of our problem allows to prove better results.
-Recall that by the Datko--Pazy theorem a $C_0$-semigroup on a Banach space $E$ is uniformly exponentially stable if and only if it is of class $L^1({\mathbb R}_+,{\mathcal L}_s({E}))$.
+2) By the Datko--Pazy Theorem (cf.~\cite[Thm.~V.1.8]{EngNag00}) a $C_0$-semigroup on a Banach space $W$ is uniformly exponentially stable if and only if it is of class $L^p({\mathbb R}_+,{\mathcal L}_s({W}))$ for some/all $p\in [1,\infty)$: In this case, its generator is invertible by~\cite[Prop.~IV.2.2]{EngNag00}.
+This has been used in~\cite{Mug11} to show that if both $\epsilon_A,\epsilon_B$ are strictly negative (i.e., if $(e^{tA})_{t\ge 0},(e^{tD})_{t\ge 0}$ are both uniformly exponentially stable) and